In terms of life advice, the Dear Sugar section of Rumpus.com, a column once written anonymously by author Cheryl Strayed, was tough to beat.

 “Look hard.
 Risk that.”

-5. ‘The human scale’ (on how to deal with losses of faith)
+How to deal with losses of faith

 This powerful letter is from a woman whose 6 month old child has a tumor.
 She wants to know whether to attribute the successful surgery to God, after her faith hit a rock when her baby became ill.